 Revenues from fixed price service contracts that contain provisions for milestone payments are recognized at the time of the milestone being met and payment received.
 This method is used because management considers that the payments are nonrefundable unless the entity fails to perform as promised.
 If the customer terminates the contract, the Company is entitled only to retain any progress payments received from the customer and the Company has no further rights to compensation from the customer.
 Even though the payments made by the customer are nonrefundable, the cumulative amount of those payments is not expected, at all times throughout the contract, to at least correspond to the amount that would be necessary to compensate the Company for performance completed to date.
 Accordingly, the Company accounts for the progress under the contract as a performance obligation satisfied at a point in time.
-To achieve this core principle, we apply the following five steps: identify the contract with the client, identify the performance obligations in the contract and recognize revenues when or as the Company satisfies a performance obligation.
+To achieve this core principle, we apply the following five steps: identify the contract with the client, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to performance obligations in the contract and recognize revenues when or as the Company satisfies a performance obligation.